jpdominguez/NAVIS-Tool/README.md

 NAVIS requires Microsoft .NET Framework 4.5 or greater to be executed.
 The .NET Framework 4.5 and later versions are not supported on Windows XP, but on Windows Vista, Windows 7 and later versions of Windows.
 </p>
 <p align="justify">
-In addition to Microsoft .NET Framework 4.5 or greater, the NAVIS' Visual Studio project requires Microsoft Visual Studio to compile the code (NAVIS was programmed using Visual Studio Community 2015).
+In addition to Microsoft .NET Framework 4.5 or greater, the NAVIS' Visual Studio project requires <a href="www.visualstudio.com">Microsoft Visual Studio</a> to compile the code (NAVIS was programmed using Visual Studio Community 2015).
 </p>
 <h3>Installation</h3>
 <h2>Usage</h2>